 For the video game design course:

 - Enrolled students will receive course access via email at least 2 days prior to your course start date.
 Students who enroll at or near the deadline may receive credentials slightly later.

 - Download the Canvas Student app on the App Store or Google Play.

 - Once downloaded, input Rochester Pre-College Online Program under “What’s your school’s name?”

 - Then, log in to Canvas with your credentials.

 You must complete all of the assignments for your course by the end of your course session.
-You’ll have view-only access to the online course for 6 months after your end-date.
+You’ll have view-only access to the online course for 1 month from your cohort end date.